-- Catch and release all native species. - Possession limit: 5 combined non-native fish any size per day. - All lake trout from Yellowstone Lake must be killed. - No possession limit on lake trout in Heart Lake.
+- Catch and release all native species. - Possession limit: 5 combined nonnative fish any size per day. - No possession limit on lake trout in Heart or Yellowstone lakes. - All lake trout from Yellowstone Lake must be killed.

 Wild Trout Enhancement Area